9 Different Types of Roaches (Found in the US)

 Credit

-Believed to have originated in Africa (NOT Australia, where it was more recently introduced), this cockroach looks like a shorter version of the American cockroach with additional markings.
+Believed to have originated in Africa (NOT Australia, where it was more recently introduced), this insect looks like a shorter version of the American roach with additional markings.

 It likes warmer climates and can be found throughout the southern states.